zyrondias/JPAKE-Implemention-in-Dart/README.md

-A JPAKE (Password Authenticated Key Exchange using Juggling) in Dart 2.0
+### A JPAKE (Password Authenticated Key Exchange using Juggling) in Dart 2.0 inspired by Bouncy Castle